-Revision History

-0.9 24 Sep 2008 PV First publication, based on the Firebird 1.5 Language Reference Update with all the changes for 2.0 added (roughly doubling the size).

-1.0 9 Dec 2010 PV

-GLOBAL: Renamed all "Deprecated in" section headers to "Better alternative".
+Revision Uistow 0.9 10 Jul 2009 PV First publication, based on the Firebird 2.0 Language Reference Up-date with almost all the changes for 2.1 added (roughly adding 50% to the size).
+1.0 9 Dec 2010 PV GLOBAL: Renamed all "Deprecated in" section headers to "Better alternative".
 This also required editing the text immediately following the header and in some cases additional text in the section (if the "deprecation" was discussed in the section body).

-Bookinfo: Added 2.0.6 to covered versions.

-Introduction:: Versions covered: Added 2.0.6.
+Bookinfo: Added 2.1.4 to covered versions.
+Introduction :: Subject matter: Added "Aggregate functions" to first list.
+Introduction :: Versions covered: Added 2.1.4.
 Introduction :: Authorship: Edited first paragraph.
-Added Frank Ingermann to contributor list.

-Miscellaneous language elements: Added section Shorthand casts.

-Data types and subtypes:: BLOB data type: In Description, BLOBs -> text BLOBs.
-Also added information on new binary mnemonic + extra example.

-Data types and subtypes:: New collations: Edited paragraph above table.
-Improved the two paragraphs below the table and moved them into a Note.

-DDL statements :: ALTER DATABASE: Merged difference file clauses onto one line in Syntax.
+Added Frank Ingermann and Vlad Khorsun to contributor list.
+Introduction: Removed sections Completeness and Miscellaneous notes.
+Data types and subtypes :: BLOB data type :: Text BLOB compatibility with VARCHAR: Replaced this subsection, which was incorrect, with Text BLOB support in functions and operators.
+Data types and subtypes :: BLOB data type :: Various enhancements: Added information on binary mnemonic (new in 2.0) + extra example.
+Data types and subtypes :: New collations :: A note on the UTF8 collations: Added information on UNICODE_CI.
+DDL statements :: DATABASE :: CREATE DATABASE: Moved Syntax one level up and added DIFFERENCE FILE clause.
+Added new subsection DIFFERENCE FILE parameter.
+DDL statements :: DATABASE :: ALTER DATABASE: Merged difference file clauses onto one line in Syntax.
+DDL statements :: FILTER :: ALTER DOMAIN: Added Warning about changing domains referred in PSQL code.
+DDL statements :: FILTER :: DECLARE FILTER: Edited Description.
+Added user_def ined to Syntax.
+Added more info under Syntax block and made it an itemizedlist.
+Converted Tip to formalpara Useer-defined mnemonics.

+DDL statements :: PROCEDURE :: CREATE PROCEDURE :: Domains instead of datatypes: Renamed to Domains supported in parameter and variable declarations.
+Added Warning about changing domain definitions.

+DDL statements :: PROCEDURE :: CREATE PROCEDURE: Added subsection NOT NULL in variable and parameter declarations.

+DDL statements :: PROCEDURE :: ALTER PROCEDURE :: Domains instead of datatypes: Renamed to Domains supported in parameter and variable declarations.

-DDL statements :: ALTER DOMAIN: Added section Rename domain.
+DDL statements :: PROCEDURE :: ALTER PROCEDURE: Added subsection NOT NULL in variable and parameter declarations.